SSAKPAL1608/calculator-app/README.md

 ### Continued development

 While working on this project, I was thinking the next project should include React, so that will be the focus for my next project.
-Likewise, I am really enjoying the practice I am getting using CSS grid and flexbox.
+Likewise, I am really enjoying the practice that I am getting using CSS grid and flexbox.

 ### Useful resources
 - [How to build a Calculator App with JavaScrip](https://freshman.tech/calculator/) - This is an excellent resource for the javascript for a calculator app.